AriFordsham/GHCWiki/commentary.md

 - [Parallel Haskell Variants](gp-h-eden): All aspects of the GpH and Eden parallel variants of GHC. (*work in progress*)

 - [Hackathon presentations](about-videos) (video)

-- [Commentary/Abbreviations](commentary/abbreviations): Abbreviations used in the GHC code

 ## Old but useful